-This species is currently known only from a single site near Vista Hermosa, in the Sierra de Juarez in north-central Oaxaca, Mexico, at 1,500m asl.
+This species is currently known only from a one threat-defined location at a single site near Vista Hermosa in the Sierra de Juarez in north-central Oaxaca, Mexico, at 1,500 m asl.
+Its extent of occurrence (EOO) and area of occupancy (AOO) is 17 km2.

 Habitat and Ecology

-The single specimen was collected under a log in forest.
+The two known specimens were collected under a log and in a bromeliad in forest (Hanken and Wake 1994; Rovito et al. 2013).
 This species presumably reproduces by direct development.

-The main threat to it is most likely the loss of its original forest habitat as a result of logging and expanding agricultural development.
+The main threat to this species is the loss of its original forest habitat as a result of logging, expanding agricultural development and expanding human settlements.

 Red List Status